core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Group Manager Public Key ## {#ssec-common-context-gm-pub-key}

 Group Manager Public Key specifies the public key of the Group Manager.
-This is included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}), when processing messages protected with the group mode (see {{mess-processing}}) or with the pairwise mode (see {{sec-pairwise-protection}}).
+This is included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}).

-Each group member MUST obtain the public key of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance when joining the group.
+Each group member MUST obtain the public key of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance from the Group Manager itself when joining the group.
 Further details on the provisioning of the Group Manager's public key to the group members are out of the scope of this document.

 ### Signature Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}